Upgrading FileMaker Pro, Part 2 - File Consolidation

 Tab Orders

 Set tab order for each layout that was copied/pasted into the consolidated file(s).
-Update Date Fields to use drop down calendar.
+Update Date Fields to use drop-down calendar.

 External Scripts Now Internal Scripts

 Consolidate all external script references into the correct file and select the same script name.
-The MetadataMagic Conversion Issue Report will help you as well.
+The Metadata Magic Conversion Issue Report will help you if the system came from FileMaker 6 or prior.

-Review MDM Conversions Issues Report
+Preventing Conversions Issues

-"Review All New Record, Duplicate Record, and Set Field" calls to ensure a commit record request is present to prevent record locking.
+• Review all New Record, Duplicate Record, and Set Field calls to ensure a commit record request is present to prevent record locking.

-Any field validation may need to be reviewed as in .fp7 field validation occurs when any field is modified and the field may not be present on the layout.
+• Any field validation may need to be reviewed as in .fp7 field validation occurs when any field is modified and the field may not be present on the layout.

 Test, Test, Test